xbeat/Machine-Learning/README.md

 Time series anomaly detection is a crucial task in various domains, including IoT, cybersecurity, and industrial monitoring.
 Spatial-Temporal Normality Learning (STEN) is an advanced technique that combines spatial and temporal information to identify anomalies in time series data.
 This presentation will explore STEN and its implementation using Python.

+## Accelerating Deep Learning with Mixed Precision Training

+Introduction to Mixed Precision Training

+Mixed precision training is a technique that can significantly accelerate deep learning model training by using lower precision formats, such as float16, alongside traditional higher precision formats like float32 or float64.
+This approach can lead to 2-4x faster training times without compromising model accuracy.

 ## Recurrent Neural Networks!
 Challenges and Solutions in Python

 Introduction to Recurrent Neural Networks (RNNs)